bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## patches:

+## The "name needed" patch

+- added `induceServerMigration` .
+Calling this method slowly builds up network instability around the current server, and each call raises the odds that one of the servers connected to the current server will move to another place in the network.
+This movement has a higher potential range than regular movement.

+- Sometimes a mysterious executable can be found on darknet servers.
+Run it at your own risk.
+- Added `unleashStormSeed` accessor

 ### The "have stuff to do with darknet ram" patch!

 Darknet servers belong to somebody already, and they are doing stuff on them.
 When you first find darkweb servers, often times some (or most!) of the ram will be "in use" by the owner's clearly wasteful use and needs to be... liberated.